m-guseva/m-guseva.github.io/_pages/about.md

+---
+permalink: /
+title: "Maja Guseva's website"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

-Hi, I'm Maja Guseva 👋🏻
+# Hi, I'm Maja Guseva 👋🏻
+I'm a doctoral student at Charité Universitätsmedizin.